A hybridizable discontinuous Galerkin method with characteristic variables for Helmholtz problems: Hybridizable discontinuous Galerkin methods

 At each interior face $F\not\subset\partial\Omega$ of an element $K$, the \emph{outgoing characteristic variable $g_{K,F}^{\oplus}$} and the \emph{incoming characteristic variable $g_{K,F}^{\ominus}$} are defined as

 respectively, where $K'$ is the neighboring element.
 Let us highlight that the outgoing characteristic variable depends only on values corresponding to element $K$, whereas the incoming one depends only on values corresponding to the neighboring element $K'$.
 The outgoing characteristic variable of one side corresponds to the incoming one of the other side, i.e.~$g_{K,F}^{\oplus} = g_{K',F}^{\ominus}$ and $g_{K,F}^{\ominus} = g_{K',F}^{\oplus}$.
+The notations are illustrated on Figure~\ref{fig:notation}.

 The characteristic variables can be interpreted as information transported towards the exterior and the interior of $K$, respectively.
 Indeed, let us consider the time-domain version of the governing equations.
 Assuming there is no source and the fields are varying only in direction $\bn$, we get